Coeeter/flutter-clicktorun/README.md

 Flutter-ClickToRun is an application built using the Flutter framework with firebase as the backend.
 This application is being created for my modules in my studies at Temasek Polytechnic to show my proficiency in Flutter devolopment.
 <br clear="left"/>

-## The Dependencies used to build the app so far are:
+## The Dependencies used to build Flutter ClickToRun are:
 - charts_flutter for drawing graphs
 - firebase dependencies to access firebase services such as firebase_core, cloud_firestore, firebase_auth and firebase_storage
 - flutter_slidable for slidable deleting widgets